mikemates/tandem/memory-bank/activeContext.md

 3. Add animations for smoother page transitions
 4. Refine mobile experience and responsive design
 5. Improve accessibility for all components
-6. Enhance user feedback for form interactions
+6. Enhance dashboard with more personalized content and metrics
 7. Continue making regular commits to GitHub as features are implemented